MisterCodo/ngu/README.md

 ## Custom Map

-If you have not yet unlocked all the tiles of a given map, you can go into subfolder `maps/data` and edit the corresponding map accordingly before running the optimizer.
+If you have not yet unlocked all the tiles of a given map, you can go into subfolder `plugins/locations/<mapname>/data` and edit the corresponding txt file before running the optimizer.
 This is currently only available by running the optimizer from code with Go.

 ## TODO / Upcoming Features